leoliu/docsetutil-el/README.md

     M-x docsetutil-fulltext

-## Objc Completions ##
+## Objc/Swift Completions ##

-Function `docsetutil-objc-completions` provides a decent source for objc completion.
+Function `docsetutil-completions` provides a decent source for objc/swift completion.
 It is not true code completion but extremely fast and can save you a lot of typing.
 Improvement expected in this area.

 ## hippie-exp ##

-If you use `hippie-expand`, you may want to add `try-docsetutil-objc-completions` to `hippie-expand-try-functions-list`
+If you use `hippie-expand`, you may want to add `try-docsetutil-completions` to `hippie-expand-try-functions-list`

     (setq hippie-expand-try-functions-list
           '(try-expand-dabbrev
             try-expand-dabbrev-all-buffers
-            try-docsetutil-objc-completions
+            try-docsetutil-completions
             try-expand-dabbrev-from-kill
             try-expand-line
             try-complete-lisp-symbol-partially